Menards Store Brand Faucets

 Menards' principal faucet suppliers include:

-Menards' does not buy direct from the factories.
-It buys from U.S. based distributors such as CMI/Compass Manufacturing, These distributors then handle all after sale parts and warranty support.
+Menards' does not buy directly from the factories.
+It buys from U.S.-based distributors such as that import directly from the Asian factories.
+These distributors then handle all after sale parts and warranty support, relieving Menards of the needs to sustain the cost of an extensive after-sale support system.

-These faucets are not very expensive — few models sell for as much as $150.00 — somewhat lower than the prices for similar faucets sold by competing big lumber stores.
+These faucets are not very expensive — few models sell for as much as $150.00 — somewhat lower than the prices for similar faucets sold by competing big lumber stores without any obvious diminution of quality.

 The faucets are available in a number of finishes.
 As far as we can tell, all faucets can be found in polished chrome, most in brushed nickel and some in oil rubbed bronze (ORB).
 The finishes available depend on the actual manufacturer, some offer more finishes than others.
 Be a little cautious about matching Menards' faucet finishes, especially ORB.
 A finish with the same name from two different manufacturers may not be an exact match.

-Imported Chinese and Taiwanese faucets comparable to Menards faucets include: If you have had an experience with a Menards' faucet, — good, bad or indifferent — that you would like to share, please contact us or leave a comment below.
+Imported Chinese and Taiwanese faucets comparable to Menards store brand faucets include: We are continuing to research the company.
+If you have experience with Menards faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.